justjake/Gauss/README.md

 ## Usage

+- Gauss is document-based.
+To get started, create a new document.
+  - All the images you generate are stored locally inside your `.gaussnb` (Gauss Notebook) files.
+  - If it's your first time using Gauss, you'll need to install Stable Diffusion models to start generating images.
+Each model is about 2.5gb.
-- Write prompt text and adjust parameters in the composer view at the bottom.
+- Write prompt text and adjust parameters in the composer view at the bottom of the document window.
 - To export an image, just drag it to Finder or any other image editor.
 - You can always generate more images from an existing prompt.

 ## Project Status

-**This software is under development and is pre-alpha quality; there is no release for end-users yet.** If you'd like to contribute, you can build the project by following the instructions for developers below.
+**This software is under development and is alpha quality.** If you'd like to contribute, you can build the project by following the instructions for developers below.

+Alternatives:

-See [DiffusionBee](https://github.com/divamgupta/diffusionbee-stable-diffusion-ui) for a Stable Diffusion UI built with Electron & Python, but that works out of the box today.
+- [DiffusionBee](https://github.com/divamgupta/diffusionbee-stable-diffusion-ui) is a Stable Diffusion UI built with Electron & Python.
+It's probably slower than Gauss but has many more features.

 ## System requirements